ask0ldd/ReactTableV2/README.md

 ### Add the Font of Your Choice

-To modify the default font from a preset to your liking, use the setGlobalFont method from a Preset and pass it the value of a css font-family property.
+To replace a preset's default font, use the setGlobalFont method and pass the desired font family value as a parameter, similar to the CSS font-family property.

 `<DatasTable tableModel={tableModel} tableDatas={tableDatas} preset={darkPurplePreset.setGlobalFont("Arial")}/>`

-## Typical React example
+## Simple React example

 <img src="/public/fullinit3.png">